pgdogdev/docs/docs/features/sharding/resharding/schema.md

 1. [Create tables](#tables-and-primary-keys), primary key indices, and sequences
 2. Create [secondary indices](#secondary-indices)

-The first step needs to be performed first, before [copying data](hash.md).
+The create tables step needs to be performed first, before [copying data](hash.md).
 The second step is performed once the data sync is almost complete.

 ## CLI